 Article

-The Digital Finance Strategy is a European directive that aims to support and develop digital finance in Europe whilst maintaining financial stability and consumer protection.
+The Digital Finance Strategy is a European directive that aims to support and develop digital finance in Europe while maintaining financial stability and consumer protection.
 There are three main components to the package:

 1. Digital Operational Resilience Act (DORA)